Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Interacting qudits: results

 \end{theorem}

 The proof of both Theorems \ref{thm1} and \ref{thm2} follows the strategy used in the construction of the Markov semigroup describing the evolution of interacting classical lattice systems \cite[Ch.~I]{Li}.
 The key ingredient is an a priori bound on the resolvent equation $(\lambda-\mathcal{L})g=f$ showing that $g\in\mathcal{A}^1$ whenever $f\in\mathcal{A}^1$.
 By approximating $\mathcal{L}$ with the finite volume generator $\mathcal{L}_\Lambda$ and using the Lumer-Phillips theorem, this a priori bound implies the existence of the infinite volume dynamics.
-As in the commutative case, when $M<\lambda_1$, the a priori bound obtained on the resolvent equation actually implies that the seminorm $\vertiii{\,\cdot\,}$ is exponentially contracted by the QMS $(\mathcal{P}_t)_{t\geq0}$.
+As in the commutative case, when $M<\lambda_1$, the a priori bound obtained on the resolvent equation actually implies that the seminorm $\vertiii{\,\cdot\,}$ is exponentially contracted by the QFS $(\mathcal{P}_t)_{t\geq0}$.
 By routine arguments, this yields the exponential convergence to equilibrium stated in Theorem~\ref{thm2}(ii).
-The exponential decay of spatial correlation at equilibrium in Theorem~\ref{thm2}(iii) follows from Theorem~\ref{thm2}(ii) and the ``finite speed of propagation'' of the QMS $(\mathcal{P}_t)_{t\geq0}$, see \cite[\S I.4]{Li} for the corresponding statement in the commutative case.
+The exponential decay of spatial correlation at equilibrium in Theorem~\ref{thm2}(iii) follows from Theorem~\ref{thm2}(ii) and the Lieb-Robinson bounds \cite{Li:Ro,NVZ2011}, also referred to as ``finite speed of propagation'' in the commutative setting \cite[\S I.4]{Li}.
 While Theorem~\ref{thm3} is a straightforward consequence of Theorem~\ref{thm2}, its formulation appears novel also in the context of interacting classical lattice systems.

 From a technical viewpoint, in the commutative case discussed in \cite[Ch.~I]{Li} the seminorm $\vertiii{f}$ is defined in terms of the oscillations of $f$ at the sites $x\in \bb Z^d$ while here it is adapted to the unperturbed dynamics.
 Correspondingly, while in \cite[Ch.~I]{Li} the strength of the unperturbed dynamics is specified by a Doeblin condition on the transition rates, here it is measured by the spectral gap $\lambda_1$ of the unperturbed one-qudit generator.
 Accordingly, a crucial input for the derivation of the a priori bound on the resolvent equation is the intertwining relationship \eqref{eq:itw} for the unperturbed generator.